As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Click to enlarge

 Follicular cysts are sometimes mistaken for sebaceous cysts, but they are different.
-Though located in the same areas, these cysts are actually dilated hair follicles.
+Though located in the same areas, they are actually dilated hair follicles.
 The hollow area that forms around the hair’s follicle contains dark-colored fluid or a clumpy granular material.
 Follicular cysts appear as “blackheads” in most cases and are often surrounded by red, inflamed, or infected areas of skin.
-These cysts are common in dogs that have bacterial skin infections resulting from allergies.
+They are common in dogs that have bacterial skin infections resulting from allergies.

 Follicular cysts typically resolve when the underlying skin condition is treated and managed successfully.
 Skin infections will typically be treated with oral antibiotics and topical shampoos.
-If the infection is a result of allergies, these must be aggressively managed in order to prevent a recurrence.
-View more pictures of follicular cysts with vet advice.
+If the infection is a result of allergies, the allergies must be aggressively managed in order to prevent a recurrence.
+View more pictures of follicular cysts.

 Interdigital cysts are found on the feet, between the toes.
 These lesions are areas of deep infection that form in response to chronic inflammation.
 They occur most commonly in larger, overweight dogs but can occur in any dog, especially if they are a result of a foreign body such as a sticker or grass awn in the paw.

-Treatment of interdigital cysts involves surgical removal, foreign body removal, weight loss, antibiotics, and anti-inflammatory medications.
-Learn more about lumps on dog paws.
+Treatment involves surgical removal, foreign body removal, weight loss, antibiotics, and anti-inflammatory medications.
+Learn more about interdigital cysts or lumps on dog paws.

-Can I just monitor my dog and wait to see how the cyst evolves?
+Can I just monitor my dog and wait to see how it evolves?

-If you have pursued veterinary advice and testing and are sure that the mass is indeed a cyst, there are situations where the cyst can be left alone.
-If the cyst is small and is not bothering the dog, it may be left alone as long as there are no complications.
+If you have pursued veterinary advice and testing and are sure that the mass is indeed a cyst, there are situations where it can be left alone.
+If it is small and is not bothering the dog, it may be left alone as long as there are no complications.
 Rupturing, enlarging, or infection are all complications that may necessitate surgical removal.
 Any change in the cyst should also trigger a visit to the veterinarian to ensure the mass has not become cancerous.

-Cysts are typically not painful nor uncomfortable to dogs.
-If the cyst appears to be bothering your dog (they are licking or scratching at the area), you should make them an appointment with their veterinarian.
+They are typically not painful nor uncomfortable to dogs.
+If they appear to be bothering your dog (they are licking or scratching at the area), you should make an appointment with their veterinarian.

 Signs that your dog’s cyst needs veterinary intervention: